rmind/tlsf/README.md

 ## API

-* `tlsf_t *tlsf_create(uintptr_t baseptr, size_t size, bool exthdr)`
+* `tlsf_t *tlsf_create(uintptr_t baseptr, size_t size, unsigned mbs, tlsf_mode_t mode)`
   * Construct a resource allocation object to manage the space starting at the specified base pointer of the specified length.
 The base pointer must be at least word aligned.
 If the TLSF object allocation fails or the base pointer is not aligned, then `NULL` is returned.
+  * A custom minimum block size (MBS) can be specified; zero can be used for an optimal default chosen by the allocator.
+Currently, the default minimum allocation unit (represented by MBS) is 32.
+That is, any given sizes will be rounded up to the minimum block size (MBS) of 32 bytes/units.
-  * If `exthdr` is false (the TLSF-INT case), then the given base pointer is treated as accessible memory area and the block headers will be inlined within the allocated blocks of memory.
+  * If _mode_ is `TLSF-INT`, then the given base pointer is treated as accessible memory area and the block headers will be inlined within the allocated blocks of memory.
-  * If `exthdr` is true (the TLSF-EXT case), then the block headers will be externalised and allocations can be made only through `tlsf_ext_alloc` and `tlsf_ext_free`.
+  * If _mode_ is `TLSF-EXT`, then the block headers will be externalised and allocations can be made only through the `tlsf_ext_alloc` and `tlsf_ext_free` functions.
 The allocator will not attempt to access the given space and _malloc(3)_ will be used to allocate the block headers.

 * `void tlsf_destroy(tlsf_t *tlsf)`
   * Destroy the TLSF object.